 You can also add weights to your yoga practice holding small hand weights (or water bottles, tins of food etc) during Warrior poses.
 This can be a really good way of working on your arm and upper body strength if you have wrist problems and are avoiding Downward Dogs and Planks.

 What do you think?
-Is yoga enough to give you the strength you need or do you complement it with other exercise?
+Is yoga enough to give you the strength you need or do you complement it with other forms of exercise?
 Let us know in the comments below!

 - Read how EkhartYoga teachers work on building strength in Teachers Thoughts.

 - Holding a pose also brings other benefits as Esther explains in 4 Benefits of Holding a Pose